poralix/munin-litespeed/README.md

 # munin-litespeed

-A set of munin-plugins to monitor LiteSpeed updated work under CentOS 7.
+A set of munin-plugins to monitor LiteSpeed updated for CentOS 7.

 Forked from https://github.com/burner1024/munin-litespeed